-Every landing page offers a choice: read the call to action copy and act, or to leave it alone.
+Act on the call to action copy, or leave it alone.

 If a person clicks, they begin the conversion process.

 If they don’t click, nothing happens.
 They eventually leave your page, possibly never to return.

 This makes your call-to-action button one of the most important components of your landing page.
 Possibly the most important component.

 With that in mind, we’ve got a step-by-step guide to help you optimize every aspect of your call-to-action button: copy, color, shape, size, and location.
 We’ve also included some testing tips to help ensure your button gets the clicks it deserves.

 After all, if users don’t follow the call, they don’t convert.
 So let’s learn how to make that call to action copy as strong as possible.

 Part One: Optimizing Your Call To Action Copy